Sleeve gun

-Sleeve gun is a generic term for small firearm designed to be concealed under a long-sleeved coat or jacket—in fictional examples there is often a mechanism to extend it out into the hand to fire.
+Sleeve gun and wrist gun are generic terms for a small firearm designed to be concealed under a long-sleeved coat or jacket—in fictional examples there is often a device with a mechanism to extend it out into the hand to fire.

 Real examples

 The "sleeve gun" was developed during World War II by Station IX of the Special Operations Executive.
 The design was by Hugh Reeves.
 It was essentially a version of the noise-suppressed Welrod pistol, minus the pistol grip, and produced in both .32 ACP and 9×19mm.
 Between 150 and 200 of the guns were manufactured almost certainly by Birmingham Small Arms Company.
-A Mark 1 version was designed but its unclear if it ever made it off the drawing board.
+A Mark 1 version was designed but it is unclear if it ever made it off the drawing board.

-In film and television
+Fictional examples

 Though designs vary, most fictional sleeve guns involve a small conventional pistol on a sliding or telescoping rail, which quickly releases the weapon into the hand for firing, either by a trigger mechanism, or just the sudden movement of the forearm.
-Such sleeve guns have appeared in film and television.
+Such sleeve guns have appeared in multiple media.